ut-amrl/plunder/README.md

 If you wish to run the robotic arm environment yourself, you'll also need panda-gym and its dependencies: https://panda-gym.readthedocs.io/en/latest/index.html

 ---
-# How to run
+# How to run examples
+We have provided five example tasks: 1D-target, 2D-highway-env, 2D-merge, panda-pick-place, and panda-stack.

+To run these tasks:
+1. Go into the Makefile and set the variable *target_dir* to the desired folder (default set to 1D-target).
+2. Run **make** to build the project.
+3. Run **make em** (for 1D-target) or **make emng** (for the other tasks) to run PLUNDER.

+Please see each of these folders for an extended usage guide.

+---
+# Further configuration
-To get the project running, you will need to do the following:
+To setup a custom environment, you will need to do the following:
 - Create a new folder to house your problem domain.
 - In that directory, create the files **domain.h, robot.h, settings.h,** and **emdips_operations.json**.
 - In **domain.h**, define your action space, observation space, and state space.